 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

-- After cooking, put a large colander over a large bowl.
-Line the colander with a layer of cheesecloth.
-Strain the stock through the cloth so that it collects in the bowl.
+- Strain: Put a colander over a large bowl.
+Line the colander with a double layer of cheesecloth.
+Strain the baby veg broth so it collects in the bowl.
 The veggies can be discarded (or eat them!) and the broth can be stored in the fridge.